Teacher Frequently Asked Questions

 Students will book lessons directly on the teacher’s profile page, unless the teacher has not included any availability.

 Teacher has availability: Students click on the button “Book a Lesson” and choose the lesson type, duration, and skill level.
-Next, they will be brought to the teacher’s availability calendar where students can select the lesson time.
-Once all of the lesson details have been confirmed, the student will be brought to the checkout page where they will purchase the lesson with a credit or debit card.
-Here, they will see the option to purchase a lesson package and be able to view all of the discounts the teacher offers.
+Then the student will go to a shopping cart where they can choose to schedule the lesson and choose the lesson package.
+On the final checkout page, they will pay for lessons using credit card or Paypal.
 If the student has credits in their account, the credits will automatically be deducted on the checkout page as well.

 Teacher does not have availability: If a teacher has not included availability, they will need to invite students to lessons with a date and time already selected.